civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 210.003

-  **(1)** This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+  **(1)** This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 210.003(1):
-> *Existing Text*:
-> > This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum within the offshore area.

 ### Section 194